filipo18/-uwcisak-filip-unit3/Journal.md

 1. Have client interviews to figgure out exactly what they want
 1. Work on our repository to finnish criteriaA.md file

-I didn't mannage to finnish criteriaA.md file, so I will work on that later
+I didn't mannage to finnish criteriaA.md file, so I will work on that later.
+Client requirements still pretty unclear.